HaoyueXU99/DSCI-599/README.md

 Go to: [HW4](week6/HW4.ipynb)

-## Group Project: Trends in Online Courses: A Data-Driven Analysis of Coursera
+## Group Project - Trends in Online Courses: A Data-Driven Analysis of Coursera

 ### Objective